 Now that your playlist is created, you're ready to attach it to a Make Your Own card.

-For this step, you'll need a device with the Yoto app (even if you created your playlist on a computer), your Yoto player, and a blank Yoto card.
+For this step, you'll need a phone with the Yoto app, your Yoto player, and a MYO Yoto card.
+The Yoto player needs to be on and connected to wifi.

-On a mobile device, open your Yoto app and swipe right until you get to the "Make Your Own" tab.
+On your phone, open the Yoto app and swipe right until you get to the "Make Your Own" tab.
 (Or select it from the More menu in the corner)

 Find your playlist, and click on it.
 Now, click the three dots in the corner of the page, and click "Link to a card."
 (If you have more than one Yoto player, the app will ask you which player the MYO card is in).